-The cauliflower florets in this Creamy Baked Ziti melt into a creamy sauce for a dish with a little hidden vegetable boost.
-This baked pasta can be assembled in a casserole dish up to a day ahead and baked whenever you’re ready.
+Tender cauliflower florets melt into a rich sauce in this Vegetarian Baked Ziti with a hidden vegetable boost.
+It makes a cheesy meatless baked pasta that you can assemble up to a day ahead and bake whenever you’re ready.

 The thing that makes the sauce here extra rich and creamy is a tip I borrowed from Martha Stewart to fold cream cheese into the sauce.
-It’s an easy addition that adds great depth to the dish.
+It’s an easy addition that adds great depth and creaminess to the dish.

 Cozy, warm, and with sneaky vegetables, let’s make this one together.
 Here’s how.